SiebeM03/TwoDark/readme.md

-# ARK: Idle Evolution
+# Idle Ark

 **Game Type:** Idle / Incremental Game
 **Inspiration:** Based on ARK: Survival Evolved

-ARK: Idle Evolution is an incremental idle game where players gather resources, unlock new tools, tame dinosaurs, and gather blueprints to build and survive in a prehistoric world.
+Idle Ark is an incremental idle game where players gather resources, unlock new tools, tame dinosaurs, and gather blueprints to build and survive in a prehistoric world.
 Players will level up, increase efficiency, and manage their progression strategy as they unlock and enhance their tools and dinosaurs for maximum resource generation and combat effectiveness.